 Each year, two international students join us through exchange programs, fully participating in the life of the school and building relationships.
 Recent international students have come from Bangladesh, Colombia, Egypt, Moldova, Lebanon, Pakistan, and Tunisia.

-Each year, a select number of committed Upper School students matriculate into specialized, semester programs in other cities or countries.
-These intensive experiences require students to dig deep, think differently, collaborate with others, and apply their knowledge to the real world.
-Recent semester away experiences have included the School for Ethics and Global Leadership (Washington, D.C.), the Oxbow School (Napa, CA), Alexander Muss High School (Israel), and the High Mountain Institute (Leadville, CO).
+Recently, UPrep students have studied away at schools such as the School for Ethics and Global Leadership (Washington, D.C.), the Oxbow School (Napa, CA), Alexander Muss High School (Israel), the Travelling School (South America) and the High Mountain Institute (Leadville, CO).
 These students return to UPrep with a deeper sense of their place in the world and their ability to change it.
 Here are some additional resources and links for students thinking about traveling.
+All interested students are able to apply for tuition remission to support such study away experiences.

 For Representatives from Off-Campus Educational Programs